xnajasho/tp/docs/DeveloperGuide.md

 	  Use case resumes at step 2.

-**Use case 4 (UC4): View a friend**
+**Use case 4 (UC4): Delete a friend**

 **MSS**

-1. User requests to list friends (UC5 or UC6 or UC7).
+1. User requests to list friends.
-2. FriendBook shows the list of friends based on results of step 1.
+2. FriendBook shows the list of friends.
-3. User requests to view the complete details of a specified friend in the list.
+3. User requests to delete a specific friend in the list.
-4. Friendbook displays the full contact details of the specified person.
+4. FriendBook deletes the friend and updates the list.

    Use case ends.